 We live in a fast-paced age and it's filled with work-aholics like me.
 Even if you aren't constantly being driven by the internal motor to constantly be on your feet working you are more than likely still in a stressful atmosphere, you are more than likely dealing with deadlines, family drama, a hectic schedule with societal pressure and a bad memory (oh my gosh did you forget a kid at the store...again?!)

 We need to chill out.

 On top of that, many people are having sleeping issues.
 According to the American Sleep Association, up to 70 million people in the US alone have a form of sleeping disorder.
 Lack of proper sleep can increase our stress and lower our threshold of coping with it.
 This can be a supporting factor in the cause of hypertension.
-So see your doctor if you suspect that your spouse may not be lying about your sleeping problems.
-I mean, they might actually be telling the truth about you breaching like a whale when you turn over 50 times in the night, awakened by your own snoring.
+With that being said, you should see your doctor if you suspect that your spouse may not be lying about your sleeping problems.
+I mean, they might be telling the truth about you “breaching like a whale” when you turn over 50 times in the night and are awakened by your snoring.

 Here are a two of my favorite herbal supplements that lower high blood pressure.

 Goldenrod Solidago spp.